I spun around. Though the voice had been familiar, it had come from around the corner. “Don’t do that to me,” I said, catching my breath.

 My feet ached slightly from having walked almost nonstop during the early shift.
 I looked forward to resting.

 Our three-story home stretched up from the flowers and into the sky.
-The suns’ light glimmered off roof tiles, built from a shining material and tiled in a style similar to those of Aboreal.
+The multi-suns’ light glimmered off roof tiles, built from a shining material and tiled in a style similar to those of Aboreal.
 Father didn’t visit Aboreal as often as he had before Grandma Sable passed away.
 He’d said that once he’d settled his mother’s estate and sold her parents’ home, there was little left for him there.
 He’d kept his birthplace, his home-world known as the White Tower, but left its maintenance to someone else.
 As a child, I liked to play there when Father took us to visit.
 I remembered running through the hallway and opening silver doorknobs from rows of doors that never seemed to end.
 Now, Father used the White Tower as a training place for Javis.
 Many of the white doors were empty inside—the perfect place for a World Builder to create and shape and fill with contents.
 But, as Javis said—as if he needed to remind me—each of these training sessions required a permit from the TSTA, and Javis’s creations were closely supervised by Father.

 I pressed my lips together, squinting at passing lilies and bluebells, as I considered how Father monitored Javis’s talent.
 I suspected it had something to do with guarding Javis from being charged with a TSTA infraction.
 Even though Father readily admitted how many times he’d been accused and convicted for breaking the travel agency’s rules, so much so that he seemed proud of it, he was adamant that Javis follow the rules perfectly.
 What happened today with Mr. Calcott reinforced something for me.
 What Mr. Calcott had said was true: Father was afraid of losing me.
 But he was likely more afraid of losing Javis.